Yoga pose basics

 Improve knee and hip stability via your sartorius, tensor fascia latae and rectus femoris.

-Get a better feel for your quadriceps, adductors and hamstrings.
+Get a feel for quadriceps, adductors and hamstrings.
 Improve knee and hip stability and control.

 Get a taste of coordinating SI joint control with control of your spine, arms and legs.